 "Cleavers and larger knives went in smooth and stayed put."

 Best Budget: Ouddy 16-Inch Magnetic Knife Holder

 Easy to clean

 Stainless steel finish

 Strong magnets can pinch fingers when mounting

-At 16 inches long with a sleek stainless steel finish and a very affordable price, what’s not to love?
-This comes with all the mounting hardware required for screwed-in mounting, with instructions easily available on the website.
-The stainless steel surface is easy to keep clean and holds knives securely.
+At 16 inches long with a sleek stainless steel finish and a very affordable price, this magnetic knife holder rightfully earned our best budget spot.
+It comes with all the mounting hardware required for screwed-in mounting, with instructions easily available on the website.
+The stainless steel surface is easy to keep clean and held knives securely.

 Size: 16 inches long | Material: Stainless steel | Placement: Wall-mounted or magnetic

 "It is a good budget option, and if you don't have heavy cleavers or knives to store, this can mount onto any steel surface without drilling."

 Best for Small Kitchens: Novaware 16-Inch Magnetic Knife Strip